pub-calculator-io/equivalent-fractions-calculator/readme.md

-# Equivalent Fractions Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Equivalent Fractions Calculator Widget for WordPress

 Equivalent fractions calculator to find equivalent fractions of positive and negative mixed numbers, integers, proper and improper fractions.